ux-mark/recipes/README-GitHub-Pages.md

 ```

 This will build the static site and serve it locally so you can verify it works correctly before pushing to GitHub.

+## 7. SPA Navigation on GitHub Pages

+GitHub Pages does not natively support single-page applications (SPAs) like those built with Next.js.
+The following approach was implemented to enable proper navigation:

+1. A `404.html` file in the public directory captures all navigation to non-root paths
+2. The script in this file stores the requested path in sessionStorage
+3. The user is redirected to the site's root
+4. The root layout contains a script that checks for a stored path on page load
+5. If a stored path is found, it's passed to a client component for navigation
+6. The client component uses Next.js router to navigate to the correct page

+This approach allows visitors to:
+- Directly access subpages via URL (e.g., `/recipe-website/recipes/apple-pie`)
+- Use browser navigation (back/forward) normally
+- Share links to specific pages

+Without these changes, visitors would see a 404 error when directly navigating to subpages.